donalharrison/no1_system/docs/characters/Gear.md

 Your Inventory rating determines the total Gear Rating your character can carry at one time (including their Loadout).
 Inventory is Equal to your character's maximum Grit + Endure Skill Rank + Exert Skill Rank + Implements Skill Rank + 8.

+# Acquiring Gear

+## Using Gear Points
+If you have unspent Gear points, you may use them to acquire Gear at a rate of 1:1 to the Gear's Rating.
+You have to spend a number of Gear points equal to the item's total gear Rating in order to acquire it, otherwise you must make a Wealth roll to acquire Gear.

+## Using Wealth
+Characters can attempt to purchase Gear using their Wealth score.
+To do so, the player makes a Wealth roll using their Wealth score to determine the type of dice to roll and the Gear's Cost to determine the Challenge (i.e., the number of dice to roll).
+- If the Hits in the result set of the Wealth roll equals or exceeds the Gear's Pruchase Threshold, the character acquire the Gear.
+- If the Hits in the result set of the Wealth roll is less than the Gear's Pruchase Threshold, the character can reduce their Wealth score by -1 and acquire the Gear.
+- The the result set of the Wealth roll contains a 1, the character's Wealth score is reduced by -1.

 # Gear Keywords